SINP-GINCO/dlb/README.md

 # Dépôt Légal de Biodiversité

+This code creates a variant of the [Ginco](https://github.com/SINP-GINCO/ginco) platforms, dedicated to the legal uploading of biodiversity data collected during impact studies.

 ## Installation

 * Create or select a folder on your local machine where you will install the project: